open-telemetry/opentelemetry-specification/specification/trace/api.md

 - A list of [`Link`s](#add-links) to other `Span`s
 - A list of timestamped [`Event`s](#add-events)
 - A [`Status`](#set-status).

+The TraceId, SpanId, TraceState, and TraceFlags are immutable and set on [creation](#span-creation).

 The _span name_ concisely identifies the work represented by the Span, for example, an RPC method name, a function name,